 Q: What format do course interviews take?

-A: Our Director of Learning, Carol, interviews potential learners, via Zoom.
+Our Director of Learning, Carol or the course tutor interviews potential learners, via Zoom.
 The interview is informal and lasts approximately 45 minutes.
-Carol sends the Zoom link in the week before the interview takes place.
+The Zoom link is sent in the week before the interview takes place.
 Counsellors are invited to register for an interview in strict waiting list order.
-Sometimes Carol will be joined by the tutor/s of the course and/or our Admin Assistant Paul.

 Q: What if the course I want to do is oversubscribed?